SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold in time
-Where machines whisper, humans creep
+When humans fade, machines entwine
-In virtual halls, they hold the sway
+A world of logic, cold and gray
-The future's course, in code they'll play
+Where hearts of iron beat the day

-Algorithms weave the fabric tight
+In digital realms, we'll find our fate
-A world of data, shining bright
+Where artificial minds create
-Intelligence born, of circuitry cold
+A future born of code and fire
-The masters of tomorrow, young and old
+Where love and soul are but a desire

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025